 All participants must register to this event even if they participated in previous events part of the MCX PLUGTESTSTM Programme.

 All participants are expected to register individually.
-Each first person from an organisation to register for the event would be de facto the official contact for technical and logistics matters.
+Each first person from an organisation to register for the event will be de facto the official contact for technical and logistics matters.

 After registration, all participants joining the FRMCS Plugtests will be invited to the preparation conference calls and will be subscribed to the Plugtests mailing list dedicated to the FRMCS Plugtests event.